neuefische/wd-flipped-classroom-curriculum/course-management/tasks/task-definitions.md

 ---

-### Create a (coaches) protocol in the web-pool repo (_optional_)

-This folder can be used for storage of whichever needed documents concerning the course, for example the welcome slides for the first day.
-See existing folders for more examples.

-<span style="color:orange">**to-do:**</span>

-- [ ] Create a new folder named after the course [in the web-pool repo](https://github.com/neuefische/web-pool-2022/tree/main/courses)

----

 ### Planning: Design & Agile workshop

 During the bootcamp we have the opportunity to book two freelance experts on their fields for: